Maxim Zavozin

 Maxim Igorevich Zavozin (Максим Игоревич Завозин; born March 2, 1985) is a former competitive ice dancer who appeared internationally for the United States and Hungary.
 With Nóra Hoffmann for Hungary, he is the 2010 Cup of Russia silver medalist and a two-time (2009, 2010) Hungarian national champion.
 With Morgan Matthews for the United States, he is the 2006 Four Continents silver medalist and 2005 World Junior champion.

 Personal life

 Zavozin was born in Moscow, Russian SFSR, Soviet Union.
 He is the son of Soviet ice dancers Elena Garanina and Igor Zavozin.
 He competed in ballroom dancing in Russia from the age of 7 to 11.
-Zavozin's younger half-brother, Anton Spiridonov, currently represents the United States in ice dance with Lorraine McNamara.
+Zavozin's younger half-brother, Anton Spiridonov, currently represents the United States in ice dance with Vanessa Pham.

 Zavozin became a U.S. citizen on December 30, 2005.
 He became a Hungarian citizen on 25 January 2010, just before the 2010 Winter Olympics.

 Career

 Zavozin first stepped onto the ice at the age of four but did not practice regularly due to extensive traveling.
 He stopped skating when he was seven and returned to it at 13.
 Early in his career, Zavozin competed with partner Stephanie Ellis.